TimothyStephens/Genotype_Samples/workflow/report/workflow.rst

-This workflow takes raw reads, and performs the steps necessary to call variants using DeepVariant and GLnexus.
-The latest version of this workflow can be found `here <https://github.com/nikostr/dna-seq-deepvariant-glnexus-variant-calling>`_.
+This workflow takes raw reads, and performs the steps necessary to call variants using DeepVariant, assess ploidy using nQuire, and calculate population genomics metrics using ANGSD, ngsRelate, and vcftools.
+The latest version of this workflow can be found `here <https://github.com/TimothyStephens/Genotype_Samples>`_.